 Real estate agents will often suggest that sellers stage their homes.
-That simply means you remove excess furniture, personal belongings and unsightly items from the home while it’s on the market, and arrange rooms for optimal flow and purpose.
+Staging a home simply means removing excess furniture, personal belongings and unsightly items from the home while it’s on the market, and arranging rooms for optimal flow and purpose.
 If you’re in a slower market or you’re selling a luxury home, investing in a professional stager could help you stand out.
-Nationally, professional home staging costs around an average of $1,200, according to HomeAdvisor, but the range can be between about $520 on the low end and on up to $2,000.
+Nationally, professional home staging costs an average of around $1,728, according to HomeAdvisor, but prices can range between about $749 and $2,825.

 Let someone else show the house

 Make yourself scarce when potential buyers come to view your home.
 Let them imagine themselves in the space, free from the distraction of meeting and talking to you.
-Generally, buyers are accompanied by their own real estate agent to view your home, or you can ask your own agent to be present at showings.
+Generally, buyers are accompanied by their own real estate agent to view your home.
+You can also ask your own agent to be present at showings.

-“Seeing the current homeowner lurking can cause buyers to be hesitant to express their opinions and keep them from really considering your home as an option,” says Grant Lopez, former chairman of the San Antonio Board of Realtors in Texas.
+“Seeing the current homeowner lurking can cause buyers to be hesitant to express their opinions,” says Grant Lopez, Realtor at KW Heritage and former chairman of the San Antonio Board of Realtors in Texas.
+“It could keep them from really considering your home as an option.”

 7. Set a realistic price

-Even in competitive markets, buyers don’t want to pay more than what the comparables, or “comps” show, so it’s crucial to get it right the first time.
-Pricing too high can backfire, while underestimating the home’s value might cause you to leave money on the table.
+Even in competitive markets, buyers don’t want to pay more than what the comparables, or “comps” show, so it’s crucial to get the pricing right.
+Going too high can backfire, while underestimating a home’s value might cause you to leave money on the table.

-To price your home right from the start, rely on your neighborhood’s comps.
+To price your home right from the start, consult your neighborhood’s comps.
 These are data sheets about recently sold properties in a specific area.
-At a glance, you can get an idea of what homes around you are going for.
+At a glance, you can get an idea of what homes around you are selling for.

 “A frequent mistake sellers make is pricing a home too high and then lowering it periodically,” Lopez says.
-“Some sellers might think this practice will yield the highest return but, in reality, the opposite is often true.
-Homes that are priced too high will turn off potential buyers who may not even consider looking at the property.”
+“Some sellers think this practice will yield the highest return.
+But, in reality, the opposite is often true.
+Homes that are priced too high will turn off potential buyers, who may not even consider looking at the property.”

-If you’re not using an agent, check online listing websites to see how similar homes in the area are priced.
-Tracking actual sales prices may give you a better picture than asking prices.
-Homes with multiple price reductions may give buyers the impression there’s something wrong with your home’s condition or that it’s undesirable, so it’s best to eliminate the need for multiple reductions by pricing your home to attract the widest pool of buyers from the start.
+In addition, homes with multiple price reductions may give buyers the impression there’s something wrong with your home’s condition, or that it’s undesirable.
+So it’s best to eliminate the need for multiple reductions by pricing your home to attract the widest pool of buyers from the start.

 8. Review and negotiate offers

 After your home officially hits the market and buyers have seen it, ideally the offers will start rolling in.
-This is where your real estate agent (or attorney) is your best advocate and go-to source for advice.
-If you’re in a competitive market that favors sellers, buyers will likely offer at or above asking price, and you might even get multiple bids.
-On the other hand, if sales are slow in your area and you don’t get many offers, you may have to be amenable to negotiate.
+This is where a real estate agent (or attorney) is your best advocate and go-to source for advice.
+If your local market is competitive and favors sellers, buyers will likely offer at or above asking price.
+You might even get multiple bids.
+On the other hand, if sales are slow in your area and you don’t get many offers, you may have to be open to negotiating.

-A counteroffer is a response to an offer, where you negotiate on terms and price.
+A counteroffer is a response to an offer, in which you negotiate on terms and price.
 Counteroffers should always be made in writing and have a short timeframe (48 hours or less) for the buyer to respond.
-You can offer a credit for paint and carpet, but insist on keeping your original asking price in place, for example, or offer to leave behind certain appliances to sweeten the deal.
+You can offer a credit for paint and carpet, but insist on keeping your original asking price in place, for example.
+Or, you might offer to leave behind certain appliances to sweeten the deal.